JeyRunner/tuda-typst-templates/templates_examples/tudapub/main.typ

 // test content
-= Demo Chapter
+= First Chapter
 A first demo chapter.
+An example reference is @TUDaGuideline.

 == Some Basic Elements